-The run script automatically adds fusion.jar to the CLASSPATH for the current shell or window.
+The run script automatically adds fusion. jar to the CLASSPATH for the current shell or window.

 The CLASSPATH must also include the root directory of any other classes or jars used by the application.
-Adding these directories or jars to the CLASSPATH is can be done manually or (preferably) by using a script (see Examples of Running Applications on page 31).
+Adding these directories or jars to the CLASSPATH is can be done manually or (preferably) by using a script (see "Examples of Running Applications").

-5.2 Configuration and Running
+Configuration and Running